 See Steven M. Davis, Preservation, Resource Extraction, and Recreation on Public Lands: A View from the States, 48 Nat.
 Resources J. 303, 306 (2008).

-While most state managed waters only extend out to three miles beyond the shore, the seaward boundaries of Florida (Gulf of Mexico coast only), Texas, and Puerto Rico extend to nine miles.
-See NOAA General Counsel, Maritime Zones and Boundaries (last visited May 1, 2017), http://www.gc.noaa.gov/gcil_maritime.html (last visited June 7, 2022).
+While most state-managed waters only extend out to three nautical miles beyond the shore, the seaward boundaries of Florida (Gulf of Mexico coast only), Texas, and Puerto Rico extend to nine nautical miles.
+See 43 U.S.C. § 1312; Maritime Zones and Boundaries, Nat’l Oceanic & Atmospheric Administration Office of General Counsel, http://www.gc.noaa.gov/gcil_maritime.html (last visited June 7, 2022).

 For further information on what these informational tools are and how to access them, see Chapter 3.

 See Foust v.
 Kinney, 80 So.
 474, 475 (Ala.
 1918); see also Brown Jug, Inc. v.
 Int’l Brotherhood of Teamsters, Chauffeurs, Warehousemen & Helpers of Amer., 688 P.2d 932, 939 (Alaska 1984); Hale v.
 Brown, 323 P.2d 955, 963 (Ariz.
 1958) (It is a “well-established and deeply-rooted legal principle that a person has the right to vindicate any trespass upon his legal rights . . . for at least nominal damages.”).

 See, e.g., Kan.
 Stat.
 Ann. § 47-1827(c)(4).

 Id. § 6-3-414(d).

 W. Watersheds Project v.
 Michael, 869 F.3d 1189 (10th Cir.
 2017).

 W. Watersheds Project v.
 Michael, 353 F. Supp.
 3d 1176 (D. Wyo.
 2018).